truth table: Binary Operations 2

 no

-• stop 2 processes from writing to the same place, if the inputs are
+• allow 2 processes writing to the same place, if the inputs are

 • is process A writing?